- About Stanford

 - Administration & Finances

-Exploration, investigation and knowledge creation occur across 20 campus libraries.
+Exploration, investigation, and knowledge creation occurs across 20 campus libraries.
 Stanford Libraries has more than 9.5 million physical volumes in its collection, and more than one million scholarly items available via the Stanford Digital Repository that are produced by Stanford scholars or collected by librarians.

 Stanford University Press